-Faus & Moliner has been designated as the best pharmaceuticals-focused law firm in Spain by the Chambers & Partners Guide 2019.
-Faus & Moliner has earned such recognition by Chambers & Partners for 10 years in a row.

-The Chambers & Partners Guide highlighted that it is a "prestigious Barcelona-based boutique with a stand-out reputation in regulatory issues relating to the life sciences market.
-Regularly retained by key players from the pharmaceutical, medical devices and biotech industries to advise on a range of matters, spanning draft regulations, product liability and compliance projects.
+Faus & Moliner has been designated as the best pharmaceuticals-focused law firm in Spain by the Chambers & Partners Guide 2020.
+Faus & Moliner has earned such recognition by Chambers & Partners for more than 10 years in a row.
+The Chambers & Partners Guide highlighted that the firm is a "prestigious Barcelona-based boutique with a stand-out reputation in regulatory issues relating to the life sciences market.
+Regularly retained by key players from the pharmaceutical and medical devices industries to advise on a range of matters, spanning draft regulations and compliance projects.
+Also offers strength in pricing and reimbursement matters.
 Recommended for its prowess in issues relating to promotional material.
-Also well placed to advise on potential administrative and legislative disputes and transactional work and is regularly consulted by the Spanish Ministry of Health for pharmaceutical policy advice".
+One client appreciates the "straight-forward advice" provided by the team, further underlining its "guidance on the navigation of complex environments".

-The firm is widely regarded as "the leader in regulatory matters" and clients also enthuse "it is a fantastic team that does some great litigation".
+The firm is widely regarded as the leader in regulatory matters and clients also enthuse that it is a fantastic team that does some great litigation.